Outrage in India after video shows woman tourist being groped in Delhi during Hindu festival

 Two men and a minor were arrested on Saturday, as calls for police to take action grew.

-A boy was also seen in the video smashing an egg on her head.
+A boy is also seen in the video smashing an egg on the tourist’s head.

-The woman then slapped a man who tried to grab her chest, and then quickly ran into an alley.
+The woman then slaps a man who tries to grab her chest, and then quickly runs into an alley.

 The incident reportedly took place in Delhi’s Paharganj area.

-The victim was said to have flown to Bangladesh without filing a complaint.
+It is believed that the victim has since flown to Bangladesh, without filing a complaint.

 Ms Swati Maliwal, chair of the Delhi Commission for Women, called the assault “completely shameful behaviour”.